 | Walking / motion behavior | None | Programmed only | Flip effect only | Smooth reveal — inherent |

-| Maintenance | Poster change only | Hardware cycle + software management | Film degrades | None — permanent surface |
+| Maintenance | Poster change only | Hardware cycle + software management | Film degrades | No electronic display maintenance; cleaning still applies |

 | Sun washout | Some formats affected | Significant issue in direct sunlight | Some effect | None — ambient-light-based display |

-| IP protection | None — commodity format | Platform-dependent | Commodity | 7 issued US patents |
+| IP protection | None — commodity format | Platform-dependent | Commodity | 7 issued US patents on core methods |

 Beyond dual-audience campaigns, Flective surfaces offer a second distinctive advertising capability: the walking display.
 As a viewer moves past the installation, the image transitions continuously — content builds, a reveal occurs, a story unfolds.
 This is not animation programmed by software.
 It is inherent to the surface geometry.

 For creative directors: this opens an entirely new mode of campaign construction — one where the audience's movement through space is the playback mechanism.
-A campaign that unfolds over 20 metres of walking distance.
+A campaign that unfolds over 20 meters of walking distance.
 A brand reveal triggered by the final approach to the bus stop.
 A message that only resolves when the viewer reaches the queue position.

 These are new creative formats that do not exist in any current advertising medium.
 They require no electronics, no power, and no ongoing technical management.